 Can you tell us about the experience of performing to a large audience at Camp Bestival and did you get to watch any of the other acts?

 Camp Bestival was so much fun.
 Very wet, very muddy fun!
-Playing to a 25,000 plus crowd waving their arms in the air to God Gave Rock n Roll To You is a memory I’ll never forget.
-We braved two ft of mud to get to the front to watch Madness who were cool and Mark Ronson who was absolutely amazing.
+Playing to a 25,000+ crowd waving their arms in the air to God Gave Rock n Roll To You is a memory I’ll never forget.
+We braved 2ft of mud to get to the front to watch Madness who were cool and Mark Ronson who was absolutely amazing.
 He shook my hand!
-If you’re reading this – hi Mark!
+If you’re reading this – hi, Mark!

 You’ve appeared in a few theatre shows already, is it something you’ve always wanted to do?